BrightID/TheLAOProposal/actions.md

 BBIZ DAO's agent will interact with the sponsorship dashboard to buy 100,000 Subs.

 #### Returning Subs as tribute
 BBIZ DAO's agent will create a proposal to tribute 100,000 Subs to The LAO.
-No shares or other token will be granted to BBIZ DAO in return.
+No shares or other tokens will be granted to BBIZ DAO in return.